The motorcycle wave now deserves a post, it seems!

 Funnily enough, a few weeks after, he sold his GS in favour of a Triumph.
 And he noticed almost immediately that he was starting to get ignored by GS riders!

 Gotta Love A Bit Of Banter!

-There’s a joke that goes round about why BMW riders don’t wave; apparently it’s because waving voids the warranty!!
+There’s a joke that goes around about why BMW riders don’t wave; apparently, it’s because waving voids the warranty!